Sunday, February 25, 2018

 Historically, teachers have asked questions to check what has been learned and understood, to help them gauge whether to further review previous learning, increase or decrease the challenge, and assess whether students are ready to move forward and learn new information (factual checks - ie 'Closed' questions).
 This can be structured as a simple 'teacher versus the class' approach (Bat and Ball), where the teacher asks a question and accepts an answer from a volunteer, or selects/conscripts a specific student to answer.
 These approaches are implicit in any pedagogy, but teachers need a range of 'Open' questioning strategies to address different learning needs and situations.
 Teachers must also pitch questions effectively to raise the thinking challenge, target specific students or groups within the class.

-The Rigor Relevance Framework provides all educators with guidance to scaffold questions.
+The Relevant Thinking Framework provides all educators with guidance to scaffold questions.
 It is an action-oriented continuum that describes putting knowledge to use by giving teachers a way to develop both instruction and assessment and gives students a way to project learning goals.
 This framework, based on traditional elements of education yet encouraging movement from the acquisition of knowledge to the application of knowledge, charts learning along the two dimensions of higher standards and student performance.

 Below is a breakdown of the four quadrants: